Woking: Other buildings

-The tallest buildings in Woking are Victoria Square Tower 1 and Tower 2 at 104 m and 98 m respectively.
+The tallest buildings in Woking are Victoria Square Tower 1 and Tower 2 at 104 m and 98 m respectively, both built in 2020.
 The two buildings contain residential apartments and a third, the 23-storey Tower 3, has a Hilton Hotel.
 The project was designed by the architects' firm, Benoy, and was managed jointly by ThamesWey, a subsidiary of Woking Borough Council, and Moyallen Holdings Limited.

 The 73 m Export House was completed in 1974.
 It is known locally as "The BAT Building" (pronounced B-A-T), from the initials of its first tenant, British American Tobacco and has peregrine falcons nesting on top.

 Woking Crematorium, close to St John's, was opened in March 1885 as the first purpose-built crematorium in the UK.
 The required land was purchased from the London Necropolis Company in 1878 by Sir Henry Thompson, founder of The Cremation Society.
 The crematory and columbarium were built in 1879 and the chapel was added in 1888.